-VA sent stakeholder scoping notification letters (Appendix B) to the entities listed below.
+VA sent stakeholder scoping notification letters and Draft EA notices of availability (Appendix D) to the entities listed below.
 VA has incorporated all substantive responses and information into this EA.
-Appendix B also contains copies of the correspondence VA received from stakeholders.
+Appendix D also contains copies of the correspondence VA received from stakeholders.